 "So provocation is an excuse to poison someone so severely they end up convulsing and in the Hospital Wing?
 What, did McGonagall suddenly change the school rules?" he asked snidely, surprising Hermione slightly.
 He always acted annoying and stupid, but he sure knew how to whip up an argument.

 "No it isn't an excuse, but Pansy's actions contributed to her being poisoned just as much as Harry's.
 If she hadn't ruined her own potion, she would have been fine," Hermione repeated.

 "If Potter hadn't ruined his and Theo's potions, she would have been fine," Blaise countered.

 "Exactly my point, they're both equally to blame for what happened," said Hermione in exasperation.

-"Pansy is in the Hospital Wing and Potter's fine, there's nothing equal about the situation-"
+"Pansy is in the Hospital Wing and Potter's fine, there's nothing equal about the outcome."

 "Just put the wand down Zabini, you heard Snape," said Ernie, in an attempt to restore order.

 "Fuck off Macmillan," snapped Blaise crudely, but he lowered his wand before saying to Harry, "you're going to pay for this, I can guarantee it."